Rehoboth Children's Home

 We desired to provide more than financial assistance.
 During the construction phase of the Rehoboth Children's Home, we took work teams from our community to the Philippines to assist with the actual construction of the Children's Homes.
 These work teams consisted of people ranging in age from 19 to 50+ years from different walks of life and church backgrounds.
 While much was accomplished by the work teams in aiding along the construction, going on a work mission such as this is so much more than building a building.
 Friendships were built with the Filipino people that will last a lifetime and bonds were developed between team members as they worked side by side.
 Each person who participated on a work team would attest that their experience of spending time in another culture was invaluable and that the changes wrought within each of them could not have happened on their home shore.

 The Rehoboth Children's Homes officially opened and began receiving children in July, 2003.
-The Home is now fully operational, serving 24 children from 0 to 8 years old.
+The Home is now fully operational, serving 48 children from 0 to 8 years old.
 The children are being cared for in a family atmosphere, receiving love, nurture and individual attention from their caregivers.
 A full time social worker has been employed who works diligently on the paperwork process to clear for adoption those children who have been abandoned or legally surrendered by their birth parents.
-To date, the Rehoboth Children's Home has cared for a total of 146 children.
-Over 80 of those children have been placed for adoption within the Philippines and internationally.
-Thirty-Six children have been reunited with their birth families following intervention.
+To date, the Rehoboth Children's Home has cared for a total of 179 children.
+Over 90 of those children have been placed for adoption within the Philippines and internationally.
+A total of 41 children have been reunited with their birth families following intervention.